alljoyn/location/interfaces/org.alljoyn.locationservices/PositionTracker-v1.md

 | Signal Type           | sessioncast                       |

-This signal is emmited when an entity that matches the filter presence changes
+This signal is emmited when the distance from the reference entity has changed its position

 Output arguments:

+  * **tracker** --- PositionTracker --- Position Tracker
-  * **entity** --- PresenceEntity --- The entity whose state has changed
+  * **entity** --- PositionEntity --- The entity whose state has changed

 #### EndOfLifeThresholdReached